MathewTWilliams/News-Category-Classifiers/README.md

 ## Usage
 ### Custom Python Modules:
-- classifier_metrics.py: contains a method to calculate different classification metrics on the results of a classifier's predictions and save those metrics to a JSON file.
+- **classifier_metrics.py**: contains a method to calculate different classification metrics on the results of a classifier's predictions and save those metrics to a JSON file.
 Also has a method to find the best result for a given classifier and word vector model based on a specified metric.
+-  **cross_validation.py**: contains a method to run [Halving Grid Search Cross Validation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.HalvingGridSearchCV.html) on a given classifier and parameter grid.

 ### Order of Scripts